By: Michael Gunning

 Which Types of Trusts are Available in Washington State?

 Many Washington residents are (for the most part) aware that trusts are available.
-People often recognize the term from depictions of wealth on television, or have heard the term “trust fund kids” in pop culture references.
+People often recognize the term from depictions of wealth on television or have heard the term “trust fund kids” in pop culture references.
 Wealth instruments such as these are utilized to distribute a decedents estate assets under certain legal circumstances.
 Nonetheless, in truth, trusts are not only for the rich and famous, and are most valuable for almost every type of estate plan you can think of.

-Additionally, there are numerous other types of trusts that can be called upon for different functions.
+Additionally, there are numerous other types of trusts in Washington State that can be called upon for different functions.
 Today, we’ll look at the two most basic forms of trusts: ‘Inter-vivos’ (during life) and testamentary.
 It’s important to note that both trusts can be used by Washington State residents to enforce their estate planning wishes, but they work in somewhat different ways.

 Inter-vivos Trusts, as indicated by the Latin name, are made while the individuals creating them are still alive.
 These trusts can also be either ‘revocable’ or ‘irrevocable.’
 A revocable trust may be invalidated by the individual who produced it at any time.
 Irrevocable trusts, however, once filed with the court typically must remain in existence.